yakaolife/goToBeach/README.md

-Go To Beach and Stay Hydrate 😎
+Go To Beach and Stay Hydrate 😎<br>
 Playing with React Native with a little funky project.
 ### Using:
 * React Native (create-react-native-app)